Is it normal for CBD oils to vary in color?

 The short answer is yes, it is completely normal for our products to vary in color batch to batch, and the reason is pretty cool.

 We at Hempward Farms use the whole plant for our products.
 Each plant is a little different, therefore when we extract the CBD as well as all other cannabinoids and terpenes from our plants into the crude oil there is the same variation in the corresponding oil.
-It is amazing how our plants three rows over in the same field the same summer can test differently.
+It is amazing how plants grown in the same field will test differently, simply due to small variations in the sun, water, and soil.

 Having variations in our Crude Oil is normal, but for our final products we need to have the correct strength.
 So we use a unique calculation for each mixture for the batch to end up with the target CBD.
 What that means is if the crude oil has a greater concentration of CBD we need to use more MCT coconut oil to balance it out, and the reverse for a crude with a slightly lower CBD percentage means we need it more concentrated relative to the MCT carrier oil to end up with the same target CBD level.
 The strength of each product also has an impact.
 Our Hempward Farms 50mg Equine Tincture is by nature more concentrated than our 25mg Human Tinctures, or our 10mg Canine.